noushskadoush/adatched_data_story/index.md

 Narrowing our focus to specific types of films through targeted case studies allows for more concrete insights and clearer conclusions.
 By examining these case studies, we can assess the influence on cinematic trends, determining whether this impact is periodic and short-lived or contributes to a sustained, long-term effect.

-There are different types of events we can look into.
+There are different types of events we can look into:
 * [Major historical events](#major-historical-events), at a specific time, which have a resnonating impact on society
-* Technological advancements, which usher great changes in the industry, such as advancements in visual effects, sound, and cinematography, which bring clear impacts on filmmaking trends
+* [Technological advancements](#technological-advacements), which usher great changes in the industry, such as advancements in visual effects, sound, and cinematography, which bring clear impacts on filmmaking trends
-* Commercially successful hits, that may set new standards or inspire a wave of similar films
+* [Commercially successful hits](#commercial-success-hits), that may set new standards or inspire a wave of similar films
-* Globalization and the political and economical openings towards other cultures
+* [Rise in cultural movements](#cultural-movements-and-their-impact) which reflect societal changes and may shape themes and narratives depicted in movies
-* Rise in cultural movements which reflect societal changes and may shape themes and narratives depicted in movies.
+* [Globalization](#globalization-and-integration-policies) and the political and economical openings towards other cultures

 Because these "timepoints" are quite different in nature, surely they will reflect differing impacts on the cinema industry, and this is what we want to establish.